 And, yes, he did a Law and Order episode and a few days on a soap opera.
 He’s also done stand-up comedy, voice-over work, a two-man show at an Atlantic City Casino, was part of an Improv Troupe, and, back in the day, played Broccoli in a children’s theatre production called The Big Stew.
 It was the most challenging (but healthiest) role of his career.

-When not performing, Gil is a professional acting teacher, monologue/song coach, casting associate, animal-lover, ice hockey fan, uncle to SEVEN nieces and nephews, movie buff, foodie, travel junkie, Starbucks addict, 80’s music lover, and has just started producing.
+When not performing, Gil is a professional acting teacher, monologue/song coach, casting associate, producer, animal-lover, ice hockey fan, uncle to SEVEN nieces and nephews, movie buff, foodie, travel junkie, Starbucks addict, and 80’s music lover.